TrueCloudLab/frostfs-s3-gw/docs/authmate.md

 ## Issuance of a secret

-To issue a secret means to create Bearer and, optionally, Session tokens and put them as an object into a container on the NeoFS network.
+To issue a secret means to create Bearer and, optionally, Session tokens and put them as an object into a container on the FrostFS network.

 ### CLI parameters